michodgs25/Somerset-Trails/README.md

 ----

+### Slack feedback

+Summary: *"Slack feedback is very valuable, as it aided the development process of increasing site responsiveness(add breakpoints).
+Some of the feedback is noted such as the navigation& texts but no changes made, as they are specific design choices."*

+#### Read full article here: https://github.com/michodgs24/Somerset-Trails/issues/18#issue-650534228

 ## Version Control
 This sites version control is through github and using gitpod IDE, once completed a piece of work, I would type into the terminal: